Tokyo, n/a,

 Discover the latest software purchases and digital transformation initiatives being undertaken by Sega Corporation and its business and technology executives.
 Each quarter our research team identifies on-prem and cloud applications that are being used by the 2652 Sega Corporation employees from the public (Press Releases, Customer References, Testimonials, Case Studies and Success Stories) and proprietary sources.

-During our research, we have identified that Sega Corporation has purchased the following applications: Microsoft Azure Cloud Services for Application Hosting and Computing Services in 2019, Parasol Technologies for Blockchain Platform in 2025, Google Workspace (Formerly Google G-Suite) for Collaboration in 2014 and the related IT decision-makers and key stakeholders.
+During our research, we have identified that Sega Corporation has purchased the following applications: Parasol Technologies for Blockchain Platform in 2025, Google Workspace (Formerly Google G-Suite) for Collaboration in 2014, Zendesk Service for Customer Support in 2017 and the related IT decision-makers and key stakeholders.

-Our database provides customer insight and contextual information on which enterprise applications and software systems Sega Corporation is running and its propensity to invest more and deepen its relationship with Microsoft , Amazon Web Services (AWS) , Huawei Enterprise or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.
+Our database provides customer insight and contextual information on which enterprise applications and software systems Sega Corporation is running and its propensity to invest more and deepen its relationship with Mysten Labs , Google , Zendesk or identify new suppliers as part of their overall Digital and IT transformation projects to stay competitive, fend off threats from disruptive forces, or comply with internal mandates to improve overall enterprise efficiency.

 We have been analyzing Sega Corporation revenues, which have grown to $850.0 million in 2024, plus its IT budget and roadmap, cloud software purchases, aggregating massive amounts of data points that form the basis of our forecast assumptions for Sega Corporation intention to invest in emerging technologies such as AI, Machine Learning, IoT, Blockchain, Autonomous Database or in cloud-based ERP, HCM, CRM, EPM, Procurement or Treasury applications.